Share this article:

 When will I find out if my application has been successful?

 Successful applicants are usually informed in February of the Championship year.
 Applicants can accept or reject the tickets.
 Payment for accepted tickets must be made within a specified time period.
-If tickets are rejected, or if payment is not received within the required time frame, these tickets are re-balloted.
+If tickets are declined, or if payment is not received within the required time frame, these tickets are re-balloted.

 Are there any conditions or restrictions?